Fanny Cradock

 Phyllis Nan Sortain Pechey (26 February 1909 – 27 December 1994), better known as Fanny Cradock, was an English restaurant critic, television cook and writer.
-She frequently appeared on television, at cookery demonstrations and in print with her fourth husband, Major Johnnie Cradock, who played the part of a slightly bumbling hen-pecked husband.
+She frequently appeared on television, at cookery demonstrations and in print with her long-term partner, Major Johnnie Cradock, who played the part of a slightly bumbling hen-pecked husband.

 Early life

 Cradock was born at her maternal grandparents' house, 33 Fairlop Road, Leytonstone, Essex.
 The birth was recorded in the registration district of West Ham.

 As a child, Cradock lived with her family at Fairlop Road, with her maternal grandparents.
 A plaque (with her name misspelt) can be found at Fairwood Court, Fairlop Road, London E11: "Fanny Craddock 1909–1994.
 On this site until 1930 stood a house called Apthorp, birthplace of the famous TV cookery expert Fanny Craddock; born Phyllis Pechey."

-Her birthplace was named after Apthorp Villa, in Weston-super-Mare, Somerset, where her grandfather Charles Hancock had been born.
+Her birthplace was named after Apthorp Villa, in Bath, Somerset, where her grandfather Charles Hancock had been born.
 Cradock's parents did not manage their money well; her mother, Bijou, spent extravagantly, and her father, Archibald Thomas Pechey, had sizeable gambling debts, many run up in Nice.
 In attempting to keep their creditors at bay, the family moved around the country, going to Herne Bay in Kent, then to Swanage in Dorset and on to Bournemouth in Dorset, where Archibald's brother, Richard Francis Pechey (1872–1963), had become the Vicar of Holy Trinity Church in 1912.
 While in Bournemouth the 15-year-old Fanny attended Bournemouth High School (now Talbot Heath School).

 Archibald moved the family again to Wroxham in Norfolk, around 1927, where his creditors caught up with him, and by 1930 he was appearing in Norfolk's bankruptcy court faced with debts of £3,500.
 Cradock began the next ten years of her life in London living in destitution, selling cleaning products door to door.
 She then worked in a dressmaking shop.